BeSpunky/angular-google-maps/wiki/Injectable-Services.md

 I mean, come on...
 Do I really need to extract all coords from my polygons and markers, then calculate and create a bounds object myself??
 Why can't I just pass my overlay objects to `fitBounds()` and let it do the work for me?? 🤦‍♂️

 Well, with `@bespunky/angular-google-maps`... you can!
-Apart from components and directives, the library gives you access to powerful tools to do all the heavy-lifting for you 🏋️‍♂️:
+Apart from components and directives, the library gives you access to powerful tools to do all the heavy-lifting for you. 🏋️‍♂️

 # [GoogleMapsApiService](/Injectable-Services/GoogleMapsApiService)
 Wrappers use this service internally, but you can use it too.
 Gives you access to underlying low-level operations, and saves you the need of injecting any of the other services into your components.